wssimms/gssquared/Docs/Documentation.md

   * High-resolution graphics - not started.
 * Storage Devices
   * Cassette - not started.
-  * Disk II Controller Card - Not started.
+  * Disk II Controller Card - Read-only working with DOS-interleave disks.
+Jury is out on PO order.
   * SmartPort / ProDOS Block-Device Interface - Not started.
   * RAMfast SCSI Interface - Not started.
   * Pascal Storage Device - Not started.